-Six types of CSDs are defined below.
+Five types of CSDs are defined below.
 The first four are chronic, with neurological causes.
-The last two are temporary, with social and environmental causes
+The last is temporary, with social and environmental causes

 Circadian rhythms allow organisms to anticipate what will happen soon and adjust physical and behavioral changes accordingly.
 They also allow seasonal animals and plants to keep track of the seasons by measuring daylength.